Secure3Audit/Secure3Academy/bug_bounty/ParaSpace.md

 ## Reward by Threat Level

-Rewards are distributed according to the impact of the vulnerability based on the [Secure3 Security Vulnerability Severity Definition](../IssueSeverityDefinition.md).
+Rewards are distributed according to the impact of the vulnerability based on the [Secure3 Bug Bounty Severity Definition](../BugBountyIssueSeverityDefinition.md).
 This is a simplified 5-level scale, with separate scales for websites/apps, smart contracts, and blockchains/DLTs, focusing on the impact of the vulnerability reported.

 All bug reports must come with a PoC with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 Explanations and statements are not accepted as PoC and code is required.
 In addition, all bug reports must come with a suggestion for a fix in order to be considered for a reward.